SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 world of TW.
 Consuming alcohol, sniffing a line or popping a pill, your character should be able to do it all as he/she is a crime lord after all.
 Not necessary for gameplay, but would be a nice little feature and help players really feel like they are in the gang world.

+ 6. (6)[Unconfirmed] Miscellaneous animations ->
+Whether this will be added in later as more features are introduced or as a standalone addition, animations such as laughing, dancing, bowing etc. that can be used by your character would help enhance social features and immerse players in their gameplay.

 - *Vehicles and Customization:*
 -